mobeho/HebrewDate/README.md

 This project provides everything you need to build a Jewish/Hebrew calendar in java.
 Can be found and download as jar at https://mvnrepository.com/artifact/com.github.mobeho/HebrewDate

+## Versions
+    until version 0.3.4 the JDK is 1.8 starting from 0.5.0 the JDK is 17 (NFTC)

 ## Convert

 Convert from Hebrew to LocalDate